• Home

 Join The Best Selling Online Yin Yoga Teacher Training

-In Yin Yoga, you can learn to take change slowly and move at your pace.
-This is deeply respectful to body and mind.
-Keep to that space just before your edge where you can still feel bodily discomforts yet stay in that pose for a prolonged period of time.
-A Yin Yoga sequence may be just what you need to transform your body; improve your flexibility and calm your mind, in a different way!
+In Yin Yoga practice, you learn to take change slowly and move at your own pace.
+This is deeply respectful to your body and mind.
+Keep to that space just before your edge where you can still feel bodily discomfort yet stay in that pose for a prolonged period.
+A Yin Yoga sequence may be just what you need to transform your body, improve your flexibility, and calm your mind, in a different way!

 You may become aware of time passing in the pose, but you’re never stuck.
 Adjust or come out of the pose at any time.
 Trust that no effort to get into the postures and no amount of time in them is wasted.